framp/profunctors/README.md

-# monads
+# profunctors
-a friendly talk about monads in JS
+a friendly talk about profunctors in JS